 “Goodnight, don’t let the bedbugs bite” was a phrase we all heard growing up.
 But as adults, how can we make sure that we really don’t let the bedbugs bite?

 One way is learning how to wash clothes exposed to bed bugs.
-In this guide, we’ll show you everything you need to know to kill bedbugs on laundry.
+This guide will show you everything you need to know to kill bedbugs in the laundry.

 What Are Bed Bugs?

 Bedbugs are small bugs that feed on human or animal blood.
 They tend to attack when we’re sleeping, which is slightly terrifying.